ChelmsfordMakerspace/space/Docs/LanPartyPlan.md

  - Getting passwords to Wifi to everyone.
  - Welcome and rule explaining.
  - Troubleshooting problems.
- - Steam/Playernames are taken down to reference to actual player.
+ - Steam/Player names are taken down to reference to actual player.
 - After that we announce the games will start and votes are placed via the webserver to the first game.
 - The server admin takes around 3-4 minutes to setup the server while people start the games (the servers will already be running, but team names and stuff will need doing).
 - The games will start, teams are picked and noted down via web interface.
 - Anybody on the wrong team will be moved to the right teams.
 - At the end of each round, scores are noted down and at the end of a set amount of maps/rounds, a new game is voted for.
-- Secondary practise servers will be running in the background for non-competers.
+- Secondary practise servers will be running in the background for non-competitors.

 ### Point Scoring
 Points are awarded for each player based on: